ghosthamlet/CHN/README.md

 ## TODO
+* use hyperparameter-hunter to manage machine learning experiments
 * optimize classifer accuracy by crawl and classify posts body not just title, and use deep transfer learning(maybe fine tuning BERT) to classify
 * optimize recommender performance by compare posts body, aslo optimize its